danielcmorris/morrisdevelopment/README.md

 # Morris Development
 This simple angular website holds the basic public facing needs for Morris Development.
+We'll host the source control on gitea

 ## Articles
 The main power here is the articles section, which is a combination of the articles